- Instructions for 2014 summer band online registration

 Music Education majors are required to enroll in 3 semesters of marching band.
-All other music majors (i.e. Music Performance, Music Therapy, etc.) are required to enroll in 2 semesters of marching band.
+Other music majors are required to enroll in 2 semesters of marching band.
 Music majors must enroll in marching band every fall semester until the requirement has been satisfied.

-Transfer students that have completed marching band courses at another university may count those courses towards the SHSU Marching Band requirements.
-Transfer students will not receive a stipend until the second year of participation in BMB.
+Transfer students that have completed marching band courses at another university may count those courses towards the SHSU Marching Band credit requirements.
+However, transfer students will not receive a stipend until the second year of participation in BMB.

 Students with physical limitations will need to formally request a waiver (include all medical documentation) to be excluded from marching.
-However, these students must still enroll and attend all marching band rehearsals and performances.
-Special observation assignments and other duties will be assigned for these students to complete while at rehearsal.
-Students are not excused from the marching band requirement for any reason (work, teaching lessons, other class conflicts, etc.)
+Students are not excused from the marching band credit requirement for reasons such as work, teaching lessons, other class conflicts, etc.

 Major Ensemble requirement